buildpacks/rfcs/text/0000-pack-publish-buildpack.md

     - The issue will be opened against the `https://github.com/buildpacks/registry-index` repo.
     - The issue body will contain structured data that defines the buildpack id and version to yank.
 1. A Github action will detect the new issue and do the following:
-    - If the issue is in an unexpected format, or if the digest does not match the image located at `url-or-tag`, the bot will add a comment to the issue and close it.
+    - If the issue is in an unexpected format, or if the digest does not match the image located at `image-name`, the bot will add a comment to the issue and close it.
     - Confirm that the Github user who opened the issue is an owner of the buildpack.
     - Create and merge a PR against the `https://github.com/buildpacks/registry-index` repo using a Gitub token (i.e. all commits in that repo will be made by the same "user").
 The PR will set `yanked=true` for the buildpack version described in the issue.
     - Close the Github issue.